dfreeman500/Hangman-Ressurected-Javascript/README.md

 Future Directions:
 * Have word lists stored on a server.
 The large word list contains many "junk" words and needs to be "cleaned".
-APIs or user input could help detect non words or add words not on the list.
+APIs or user input could help detect non words or add words not on the list (ex: pescatarian).
 This would move toward the goal of guessing all-and only all possible English words.
 Also, when junk words are removed, this will decrease the amount of errors needed to guess words of smaller lengths.
 * Increase speed of processing when using the larger word list down to 1 second or less
  * Add a game state option to undo guesses which could reduce the size of the word list per search
 * Improve look of application and UI